 Morgan State’s online division asynchronously delivers all coursework, so students are not required to visit campus.
 The school offers other services to online learners and working professionals by adhering to Quality Matters standards and allocating money for military tuition assistance.
 Morgan State provides library services, tutoring, tech support and academic and career counseling to all distance learners.

-Morgan State is regionally accredited from the Middle States Commission on Higher Education.
+Morgan State University is regionally accredited from the Middle States Commission on Higher Education (MSCHE).

 Established in 1951, Grantham University is one of the oldest private distance education universities in the nation.
-The university’s College of Engineering and College of Arts & Sciences offers an array of undergraduate and graduate degree programs, which include its noteworthy online Computer Engineering Technology program.
+The university’s College of Engineering and College of Arts & Sciences offers many undergraduate and graduate degree programs, which include its noteworthy online Computer Engineering Technology program.

 Grantham is exceptional in its support of military students, who make up over 90% of its student body.
 Grantham University’s military tuition assistance program has received approval from all branches of the military.
 Grantham awards scholarships to the following personel: